rabbitholiness/Bitcoin-Core-App/pages/milestones/1-6-receive.md

 	height = 384
 %}

+#### Payment requests

+As described in the [principles]({{ '/principles/' | relative_url }}), the application is likely to be primarily used for higher-value payments.
+They are sensitive to users, so we want to ensure following best practices in transaction-related user flows is convenient.

+While sharing an address is technically the only piece of information needed to request bitcoin from another person, sharing a payment request with an amount and message, in the form of a BIP21 URI, is usually a more desirable user experience.
+Benefits are:
+- They can be clicked by the recipient.
+Operating systems will automatically open the most recently installed bitcoin wallets, open the send screen and prefill it with the provided information
+- Reduced risk of user errors in selecting, copying & pasting
+- Can include multiple addresses (like a silent payments and a regular address)
+- The contextual information can be stored in the sender and receivers wallets for future reference
+- Simplifies tracking by the user (e.g. seeing when a request has not been paid yet)

+While many bitcoin wallets only deal with addresses, we deliberately decided to continue supporting the payment request feature in the existing QT wallet.

 #### Creating requests

 At the center is the form to create new payment requests, which generates a new address with some user-defined payment information attached.
+All fields are optional.
 One address per transaction is a best practice to improve privacy and for easier identification.
 Be aware of the note about label functionality at the bottom of this page.

 {% include picture.html
 	image = "/assets/images/receive/form.png"